Species Introduction

 Q: What tank size is required for Sunset Swordtails?

-For a group of 10 Sunset Swordtails, a minimum tank size of 75 litres (approximately 20 gallons) is recommended.
-This allows ample swimming space and helps maintain stable water parameters.
-Swordtails are active swimmers and appreciate a well-planted environment with plenty of room to explore.
-If you plan to introduce other species or create a community tank, consider a larger aquarium to prevent overcrowding and ensure harmonious living conditions.
+For a school of 10 Sunset Swordtails, a tank size of at least 75 litres is recommended.
+This provides sufficient swimming space and helps maintain stable water parameters.
+Swordtails are active swimmers and appreciate having room to explore their environment.
+A larger tank also helps dilute waste products, contributing to better water quality.
+If you plan to keep other fish species or decorations, consider a larger tank to ensure that each fish has enough territory.
+Regular maintenance, including water changes, is crucial to keep the environment healthy for your aquatic companions.

 ✓ Expert Tip